devasidgmail/leaf_diagnosis_project/README.md

 * Results: Achieved a 99.22% Test Accuracy.

 ### 4. Model Evaluation : 4_evaluation.ipynb
-* Metrics: Detailed classification report showing a 0.99 Weighted Average F1-Score.
+* Metrics: The classification report shows a 0.99 Weighted Average F1-Score.
 * Confusion Matrix: Generated to pinpoint specific inter-class misclassifications.

 ### 5. Real-World Inference : 5_inference_real_leaf.ipynb
-* Deployment: A script to upload local images for disease prediction.
+* Deployment: User can upload images from real-life for disease prediction.
 * Top-K Prediction: Displays the top 3 most likely diagnoses with confidence percentages.

 ## Key Findings

-* Exceptional Dataset Performance: The model achieved near-perfect precision (1.00) for major classes like Orange Haunglongbing and Soybean Healthy when tested on the PlantVillage dataset.
+### Model Training & Optimization & FineTuning
+* Initial Feature Extraction: By training only a custom classification head (Dense layer of 512 units) for 5 epochs, the model reached a validation accuracy of **95.29%**.
+* Optimal Configuration: Using Keras Tuner, the best performance was achieved by unfreezing the **top 40 layers** of the ResNet50 base, using **128 dense units**, and a **0.4 dropout rate**.
+* Final Training: After 10 epochs of fine-tuning, the validation accuracy stabilized at **99.30%**, with a final test accuracy of **99.22%**.

+### Evaluation
+* High Reliability: Most classes (e.g., Apple Black Rot, Blueberry healthy, and Tomato Yellow Leaf Curl Virus) achieved perfect or near-perfect F1-scores of **1.00**.
+* Minor Weaknesses: A few categories showed slightly lower performance:
-* Specific Confusion Points: Minor performance dips were noted in Corn Cercospora Leaf Spot (0.91 recall), showing confusion with Northern Leaf Blight due to similar lesion patterns.
+    * Corn Cercospora Leaf Spot: Had the lowest relative metrics (0.91 recall), occasionally being confused with Northern Leaf Blight.
+    * Potato healthy: Showed a lower precision (0.92), meaning other potato issues were sometimes misidentified as "healthy."

+### Real-World Inference & Limitations
-* The "Domain Shift" Challenge: While the model is highly accurate on studio-captured images (uniform backgrounds/lighting), performance degrades on real-world photos.
-Natural lighting, shadows, and cluttered backgrounds introduce noise the model was not fully exposed to during training.
+* Domain Shift Challenge: While the model is nearly perfect on dataset images (which have uniform backgrounds and studio lighting), its accuracy **degrades noticeably** on real-world photos.
+* Environmental Factors: Natural lighting, shadows, cluttered backgrounds, and varying camera angles pose challenges that were not fully represented in the original training data.
+* Example Trial: An uploaded image of a strawberry leaf with scorch resulted in a top prediction of "Peach Bacterial Spot" (41.63%), with the correct "Strawberry Leaf Scorch" coming in second (29.41%).

+### Technical Value Proposition
+The project transitions from a "laboratory" success to a practical tool by addressing specific operational challenges:
+* High Precision: Achieving a 99.22% Test Accuracy using a fine-tuned ResNet50 architecture ensures users receive reliable diagnoses.
+* Real-World Usability: The inclusion of a Top-K Prediction system (showing the top 3 likely diagnoses) acknowledges that nature is rarely 100% certain, providing users with a nuanced confidence percentage.

 ## Future Work
 To evolve this project from a laboratory model to a robust field tool, the following steps are proposed:

-1. Background-Aware Training: Incorporate "Background" or "Noise" classes containing non-leaf images to reduce false positives in the field.
+* Background-Aware Training: Incorporate "Background" or "Noise" classes containing non-leaf images to reduce false positives in the field.
-2. Diverse Data Acquisition: Supplement the training set with images captured in natural environments (different weather conditions and growth stages) to combat Domain Shift.
+* Diverse Data Acquisition: Supplement the training set with images captured in natural environments (different weather conditions and growth stages) to combat Domain Shift.

-### Performance & Optimization Notes
+## Performance & Optimization Notes

 During the development significant training bottlenecks were identified and resolved through data pipeline restructuring and hardware scaling.